mostafaosama113/bosta/README.md

 - **Express**: A minimalistic and fast web framework for Node.js, powering the backend.
 - **PostgreSQL**: A reliable relational database management system for storing book and borrower data.
 - **Docker**: Used for containerizing the application for a consistent and isolated development environment.
-- **Rate Limiter**: Controls the number of requests made per minute to prevent overloading the system.

 ## System Features